 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

-According to information provided by the U.S. consulate, Indian marriages can take the form of either a religious or a civil ceremony.
+According to information provided by the U.S. consulate, valid Indian marriages can take the form of either a religious or a civil ceremony.
 Some, but not all religious ceremonies will lead to a certificate that is considered sufficient for U.S. immigration and other legal purposes.
-You may be asked to provide a “no objection letter,” which is basically an affidavit in which you state that you are not currently married, and are eligible to marry.
-The U.S. consulate can help you prepare this letter.
+If you don't receive the necessary sort of certificate, you might be able to get one from the Registrar of Marriages.

 After the marriage ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, India included, and will reject your marriage certificate if it doesn't come from the proper source.
-Check the State Department's "Country Reciprocity Schedule" to get further details on what documents from India it considers valid.)
+(Check the State Department's Country Reciprocity Schedule to get further details on what documents from India it considers valid.)